mikolasan/mikolasan.github.io/src/markdown/linux/read-performance-for-one-process.md

 ---
 date: 2022-08-10
-title: Read temperature without extra tools
+title: Read performance for one process
 published: 2022-08-10
 lastModified: 2022-08-10
 ---